renukamanavalan/sonic-device-health/test/src/engine/README.md

-Engine is the core btain behind that manages all plugins invoked by one or more plugin managers.
+Engine is the core brain behind that manages all plugins invoked by one or more plugin managers.
+But the feed to the btain is bindings.conf

 Plugins could be impelemented using different programming languages.
 The pluginMgr handles the plugins and communicate server requests/responses appropriately.